Selena Quintanilla Beautifully Portrayed In The Netflix Series, Continues To Inspire The World

 Like most Selena fans, I love her colorful, bold style.

-I surrounded the buttons with black Swarovski Crystal bicones, 11 o silver-lined seed beads and topped them off with stainless steel hardware.
+I each heart with black Swarovski Crystal bicones, 11o silver-lined seed beads and topped them off with stainless steel hardware.

 The result was a perfect amalgamation of inspiration and originality.